hetzz/30DaysChallenge/Day24/ReadMe.md

 *The cache is initialized with a positive capacity.*

 **Follow up:**
-Could you do both operations in O(1) time complexity?G
+Could you do both operations in O(1) time complexity?

 **Example 1:**